microsoft/TypeScript-Website/README.md

 ## Handbook V1

-The existing docs for TypeScript
+The existing docs for TypeScript as a direct import the repo of [microsoft/TypeScript-Handbook](https://github.com/microsoft/TypeScript-Handbook/)

-## Handbook V2

-The upcoming docs for TypeScript

 ## Playground Examples

-The code samples used in the Playground
+The code samples used in the Playground split across many languages

 # Infra Packages